 my sister loves my version of carrot cake, I ‘ve never used coconut in it,but this looks so yummy,her birthday is coming up I’m going to surprise her with this.
 Thanks for the recipe.
 The photographs are delish.

 This is the best carrot cake ever.
-The cream cheese frosting on it is to die for.
+The icing on it is to die for.
 My kids made this for Mother’s Day/Birthday.
 Thank you for making the step-by-step instructions easy for goofy teenagers to follow too.

 I love using this recipe for cake pops!